oldlam/superagent-jwt/README.md

 this plugin:

 - tries to retrieve JWT from response header and store it to localStorage
-- set JWT in request *Authorization* header if any it was saved to localStorage before
+- set JWT in request *Authorization* header if any was saved to localStorage before

 ## Installation